ton-community/ton-docs/docs/v3/concepts/dive-into-ton/ton-blockchain/sharding.md

-# Overview: Sharding and Split Merge in the TON Blockchain
+# Sharding in the TON Blockchain

 [//]: # (TODO, this is from gpt)